abuali129/SDT-Tools/README.md

 This toolset allows you to **extract subtitles from `.SDT` files** and **import edited subtitles back into `.SDT` files**, supporting both **Metal Gear Solid 2 & 3** (PC and PS3 versions).

+<span style="color:red">❌ Note: This is not for Codec, for Codec use Giza GCX Tool</span>
 ---

 ## ✅ Requirements